-BCS’s RAP Working Group includes long-standing members and new faces.
-It’s representative of a broad range of our program and service areas including Executive, People and Culture, Child, Youth and Family Support, Community Development, Early Childhood Education and Care, and Disability Services.
+BCS’s RAP Working Group is representative of a broad range of our program and service areas including Executive, People and Culture, Child, Youth and Family Support, Community Development, Early Childhood Education and Care, and Disability Services.

 We are fortunate to have Aboriginal and Torres Strait Islander people from within and outside of our organisation contribute their wisdom and skills to our journey.
 Some are current or former RAP Working Group members and others are our community sector partners.
 Local elders have generously shared their time and thoughts.
 Aboriginal and Torres Strait Islander people who have attended our events or participated in our programs and services have provided feedback which has helped to guide our journey.
 We are grateful for all of their contributions and we look forward to fruitful, ongoing engagement.